 After the cleaning it was time to degloss everything with the “deglosser” provided in the kit.
 This involved using a brillo type pad scrubbing using lots of elbow grease to remove the glossy finish.
 This was a very important part of the process.

-By this time, I had been standing at the laundry room tub cleaning and deglossing for two or more days.
+By this time, I had been standing at the laundry room tub cleaning and deglossing cabinets and drawers for two or more days.
 My feet were hurting.

 We now had a living room and family room staged for painting.
 It was a mess, but functional.
-We had to buy a couple folding tables too otherwise it would have taken longer as we only had so much space to paint so many cabinets.
+We Bought a couple folding tables too, otherwise it would have taken longer as we only had so much space to paint so many cabinets.

 Painting the bond coat (the white color) was easy, yet time consuming.
-We ended up putting three coats of bond (the white color) since we were not going to use the “deglaze” layer which would have given a textured look to the cabinets.
+We ended up putting three coats of bond since we were not going to use the “deglaze” layer which would have given a textured look to the cabinets.
 I wanted white, not a glazed look.

 Finally, it was time to put the hardware back on so we could install the cabinets.
 I could hardly wait to get this done.

-After a week of hard work, a couple frustrating moments, a few heated words here and there, no divorce though, we ended with beautiful white cabinets.
+After a week of hard work, a couple frustrating moments, drips, a few heated words here and there, no divorce though, we ended with beautiful white cabinets.
 We started on a Friday working through Sunday.
-Took Monday, Memorial Day off to pay respects to our fallen warriors and get some very much needed rest.
-Then finished the following Saturday.
-We have a few things to hang back on the walls.
+Took Monday, Memorial Day, off to pay respects to our fallen warriors and get some very much needed rest.
+Then started back on Tuesday, finishing the following Saturday.

 I won’t do this large of cabinet painting again.
-However, I will consider doing the bathroom doors and drawers which are a lot fewer than 25 kitchen cabinets and 11 door fronts.
+However, I will consider doing the bathroom doors and drawers which are a lot fewer than 25 cabinets doors and 11 drawer fronts.